ORF-4450/Robot24/README.md

 ### Robot24 (Competition Code)
 ----------------------------------------------------------------------------
-FRC Team 4450 2024 Robot Control program (cole's fork).
+FRC Team 4450 2024 Robot Control program (Cole's fork).

 ![The USS ProtoStar](resources/bot.png)

-This is the 2024 competition robot control program reference implementation created by the Olympia Robotics Federation (FRC Team 4450).
+This is the 2024 competition robot control program created by the Olympia Robotics Federation (FRC Team 4450).

 Operates the robot USS Protostar for FRC game CRESCENDO.